‘Devastating’ if Tories break promise to uprate benefits in line with inflation

 However, the legislation says the Government is not required to increase benefits by an amount that “would be inconsiderable”.

-And the Work and Pensions Secretary can adjust the amount of the increase up or down “to such extent as he thinks appropriate”, it states.
+And the Work and Pensions Secretary can adjust the amount of the increase “to round any sum up or down to such extent as he thinks appropriate”, it states.

 The Government can also introduce legislation to enable a change, as it did when it froze certain benefits for four years in 2016.